SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/03-build-first-integration-flow/README.md

 At the end of this exercise, you'll have successfully created a simple integration flow that communicates with the SAP S/4HANA Cloud mock server.

+> [!NOTE]
 > **What is an integration flow [^1]?**
 >
 > An integration flow allows you to specify how SAP Cloud Integration is to process a message.
 The modelling environment, provided in SAP Cloud Integration, enables you to design the details of message processing (its senders and receivers and the individual processing steps) with a graphical user interface.

 The diagram below captures what we will achieve as part of this exercise from a data flow point of view.
 First, we will expose an HTTP endpoint through which we can send requests to the integration flow we develop.
-Next, the integration flow will extract some data (the `employee_id`) from the payload received.
-Finally, the employee_id is passed to the SAP S/4HANA Cloud Business Partner mock service to retrieve Business Partner information.
+Next, the integration flow will extract some data (the *employee_id*) from the payload received.
+Finally, the *employee_id* is passed to the SAP S/4HANA Cloud Business Partner mock service to retrieve Business Partner information.

 ![Data flow](assets/diagrams/first_data_flow.png)

 The integration flow expects a sample request message like the one below and should return a response message like the one underneath the request.

+> [!TIP]
 > The [assets folder](./assets/) contains a [sample request](assets/request-payload-sample.json) and a complete [response payload](assets/sample-response.json).

 ```json